samkibe/My-Serious-SQL-encounter-pros-and-cons/SQL Training (Data Exploration)/Week 1/SELECT & SORT.md

 # SORTING TEXT COLUMN
 4. ### ORDER BY
 - When sorting we basically use 'order by' at default, whose results or output is in ascending alphabetical order.
 However we can include DESC to sort in descending or reverse order.
+- ORDER BY 1, depicts the firt column SELECT ""

 ## example query with all above intergrated 📧
 - SELECT country